learndataengineering/learndataengineering.guide/pages/about.md

 title: About
 permalink: /about/
 ---
-Hello learner 👋, welcome to learn data engineering guide.
+Hello learner 👋, welcome to learn data engineering guide!

 ## What is this guide? and who is this for?